danday74/git-diff/README.md

 A fake git diff is faster to produce but may not be 100% representative of a real git diff.

-The [flags](#flags-string--null-) option is unavailable when faking and fake diffs never have a header.
+The [flags](#flags-string--null-) option is ignored when faking and fake diffs never have a header.

 However, if a fake is good enough and speed is of the essence then you may want to force a fake git diff.